BSOD: 20 years of blue screen life and the most famous WHOA

 Bill Gates continues to smile, watching a blue screen appear as Capossela shouts "WHOA!"

-Without a doubt it is the most famous WHOA! in the history of computing.
-Gates doesn't stop smiling, but he realizes what has happened.
-He knows he has to fix the situation somehow, especially since the entire audience is in fits of laughter.
-Capossela doesn't know what to say about some .
+No doubt it is the most famous WHOA! in the history of information technology.
+Gates does not stop smiling, but he realizes what has happened.
+He knows he has to correct the situation in some way, especially because the whole audience is starving at laughs.
+Capossela does not know what to say for a few seconds.

 "That is why we are not releasing Windows 98 yet," he says, observing the moment of silence and how shocked Capossela was.

-But in the end, everything turned out well for Microsoft, and Windows 98 was one of the best versions of Windows ever released, with around 25 sales only in the first year.
+But in the end, it all worked out well for Microsoft, and Windows 98 was one of the best versions of Windows ever released, with about 25 million sold in just the first year.

 And as The Register mentions, Chris Capossela survived Gates' wrath after the official BSOD presentation.
 He is still at Microsoft and works as Chief Marketing Officer.